Skip to Content

 Preparing for Iron-on Patch Application

-• Set iron temperature right
+• Match iron temperature to fabric.

 Step-by-Step Guide to Ironing on Patches